codeplaysoftware/syclacademy/Code_Exercises/Exercise_19_Work_Group_Sizes/README.md

 # SYCL Academy

-## Exercise 19: Work Group Sizes
+## Exercise 19: Work-Group Sizes
 ---

-In this exercise you will learn how to use different work group sizes in order to compare the performance difference.
+In this exercise you will learn how to use different work-group sizes in order to compare the performance difference.

 ---